 What is power system flexibility?

-Homeowners, businesses and public institutions draw electricity from the public grid for a certain price in order to run their daily activities.
-As consumers, they rely on a degree of electricity security.
-This term refers to the extent to which a power system (e.g., public grid) is able to meet consumers’ demand with uninterrupted, reliable and cost-efficient supply of electricity.
+Homeowners, businesses and public institutions draw electricity from the public grid for a certain price to run their daily activities.
+As consumers, they benefit from a certain degree of electricity security.
+This term refers to the extent to which a power system is able to meet consumers’ demand with uninterrupted, reliable and cost-efficient supply of electricity.
 In other words, it involves ensuring that there is enough electricity generation capacity and infrastructure in place to meet existing and upcoming demand.
-Furthermore, it implies achieving this goal while protecting the power system from disruptions and strong price fluctuations.

 What determines the degree of energy security is the interplay of electricity supply and demand and how efficiently the public grid can manage these two market forces.
 By virtue of this understanding, we can define power system flexibility as the ability of a power system to effectively manage unpredictable and unstable fluctuations in electricity supply and demand over varying time intervals, preventing disruptions and radical increases in costs.